 The daily lessons offer the chance for the student, parent and master teacher to get to know each other.
 There is time for the master teacher to really get to know a child and to tailor his comments, and offer practice ideas, inspiring insights, new and original motivating ideas.

 In addition to the daily master class, the schedule is packed full of other activities which usually include recitals and ensemble or chamber music classes.
 It can include choral classes, dance or movement, drama, composition, or improvisation.
 And there are usually special lectures and discussion times for parents.
-Often, there are social events such as pot luck suppers or barbeques, swimming, trips to the zoo, etc. where the focus is off music for a time and everyone can get to know each other and share stories in a fun and relaxing setting.
+Often, there are social events such as pot luck suppers or barbecues, swimming, trips to the zoo, etc. where the focus is off music for a time and everyone can get to know each other and share stories in a fun and relaxing setting.

 The time flies at an Institute because it is very busy and intense.
 But there is great fun, wonderful music and much laughter.
 Parents and children alike make great new friends easily because there is so much everyone in the Suzuki community has in common.